headphones/cans/README.md

 # Cans [![Circle CI](https://circleci.com/gh/headphones/cans.svg?style=svg)](https://circleci.com/gh/headphones/cans)

-This is a complete rewrite of [Headphones](//github.com/rembo10/headphones/) in [golang](https://golang.org/).
+This is a complete rewrite of [rembo10/headphones](//github.com/rembo10/headphones/), a music library management server, originally written in Python.
+This time, the language is [golang](https://golang.org/).
 If you are interested in contributing, check out the [issue tracker](https://github.com/headphones/cans/issues) and file a bug, submit a pull request, or just star the project to increase it's visibility.
 Thanks for taking a look!

 # Objectives